mimaison/jQueryUI-Item-Selector/README.md

 jQueryUI-Item-Selector
 ======================

-JQuery Plugin to select items using the jQueryUI accordion widget
+JQueryUI Plugin to select items using the jQueryUI accordion widget